biothunder/Hylink_Example/README.md

 Implements HyLink.Listener and declare your hyLinkListener to override hyLinkScan method.Most of the features require this hyLinkListener.

-You can update scanned device to ui when hyLinkScan received new hyDevice.
+You can update scanned device to ui when hyLinkScan received new hyDevice scanned callback.
 ```groovy
 public class HyLinkListenerAdapter implements HyLink.Listener {